The Ballad of Zeke & Tall Guy

 “We’re not getting another dog.”

-Jane told me later that when she saw me staring at him and smiling, that was the moment when she knew for sure that the yellow Lab would be coming home with us.
+Jane told me later that when she saw me staring at him and smiling, that had been the moment when she had known for sure that the yellow Lab would be coming home with us.

 As soon as they were out of earshot, the dog ambled over to me and sat down.